cherung/LAP/ECC/README.md

 One of famous ECC is Hamming code, used in digital communication and data storage systems.
 Named after its inventor, Richard Hamming, it adds extra parity bits to transmitted data, enabling the detection and correction of errors that occur during transmission or storage.
 By assigning parity bits to cover specific combinations of data bits, Hamming code can identify and correct single-bit errors and detect some multiple-bit errors.

 For example, the Hamming (7, 4) code uses 7 bits to encode a 4 bit message.
-As shown in the following figure, the original message are placed in position 1 to 4.
+We can use the set method to illustate the idea.
+As shown in the following figure, $A$, $B$, and $C$ are three intersecting sets.
+The original message are placed in the area 1 to area 4.
 Next, we add bits to area 5 to 7, so that each circle has even number of 1s.
 For example: the original message 1011.
 The filled in data is $b_5=0, b_6 = 1, b_7 = 0$.
 So the final code is 1011010.

 <img src="Hamming.png" alt="Hamming" width="400px">